 When working overseas as a military contractor, you can expect the requirements for your expatriate taxes to be the same as civilian US citizens working abroad.
 You’ll need to report your worldwide income on your US Tax Return, but you may be able to save on your US expat taxes with certain credits, deductions and exclusions.
-Read on for five important things to know if you are or plan to work as a military contractor abroad.
+Read on for five important things you need to know about filing taxes while working overseas as a military contractor.

 1. Foreign Earned Income Exclusion